linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-高质量图片压缩工具TinyPNG-docker.md

 docker login
 ```

-Follow the prompts to enter your username and password and log in to Docker Hub.
+Enter your username and password as prompted to log in to Docker Hub.

-### Creating the Container
+### Create the Container

 Create a `Dockerfile`: